 The F, C, S, and I Funds also participate in securities lending activities, under agreements between BlackRock and third parties to lend debt and equity securities in exchange for collateral.
 The collateral received, which is required to equal 102% of the value of the securities lent (for domestic equities) and 105% of the value of securities lent (for international equities), as marked to market each day, may be invested in cash collateral funds managed by BlackRock, which in turn invest in money market securities and instruments.
-(As stated in Note 1, a portion of the cash collateral for securities lending by the C Fund is invested in G Fund securities.)The cash collateral funds may also invest in certain derivative financial instruments, including swaps and futures.
+(As stated in Note 1, a portion of the cash collateral for securities lending by the C Fund (\$4,474,000 and \$5,524,000 as of December 31, 2012 and 2011, respectively) is invested in G Fund and is shown as on the Statement of Net Assets as "TSP C Fund Pledge" and the corresponding cash collateral payable).
+The cash collateral funds may also invest in certain derivative financial instruments, including swaps and futures.
 The major source of risk in any securities lending program is that the securities and instruments in which the cash collateral received (against security loans) is invested may decline in value.
 BlackRock's responsibilities include performing appropriate borrower and collateral investment credit analysis, demanding adequate types and levels of collateral and complying with applicable Department of Labor and Federal Financial Institutions Examiner Council regulations regarding securities lending.

-The tables at Appendix 2 show how the participants' account balances in the various investment options are allocated among the core TSP funds as of and for the years ended December 31, 2011, and December 31, 2010, respectively.
+The tables at Appendix 2 show how the participants' account balances in the various investment options are allocated among the core TSP funds as of and for the years ended December 31, 2012, and December 31, 2011, respectively.